Skip to main content

 Requirements

-First let's start with the requirements.
-The application should gather data using the built-in 'os' library from Node.js and display those on a chart.
-For charting purposes I decided to use Google Charts as it's very simple to set it up.
-The other requirement for the app is that it should save the collected data to a MarkLogic database.
+The application should gather data using the built-in ‘os’ library from Node.js and display it on a chart.
+For charting I went with Google Charts because it’s quick to set up.
+The other requirement: save the collected data to a MarkLogic database.

 Setting up socket.io